ammonshepherd/pmamp/README.md

 # Software Updates
 To update a specific software package to a different version, change the image called in the docker-compose.yml or Dockerfile file.
-After any changes to Dockerfile or docker-compose.yml you will need to run `docker-compose build` or add the --build flag the first time you run docker-compose up, like so `docker-compose up --build -d`
+After any changes to Dockerfile or docker-compose.yml you will need to run `docker compose build` or add the --build flag the first time you run "docker compose up", like so `docker compose up --build -d`

 NOTE: When editing the Dockerfile, make sure to add a backslash (`\`) to any lines that you add to the RUN command, unless it is the last line.